m-daniela/chat-app/Notes/work.md

 [3] https://data.consilium.europa.eu/doc/document/ST-12863-2020-INIT/en/pdf
 [4] https://www.boxcryptor.com/en/blog/post/e2ee-weakening-eu/?utm_medium=post&utm_source=newsletter&utm_campaign=en.newsletter.b2bb2c.awareness.politics&utm_content=e2ee.weakening

 The service providers might include, intentionally or not, ways to access the data by bypassing the encryption.
 These are called backdoors and have been highly requested by governments across the years.
-These weaknesses are mostly needed in order to protect public safety and to "protect citizens by investigating and prosecuting crime and safeguarding the vulnerable" [1].
+These weaknesses are mostly needed in order to protect public safety and to "protect citizens by investigating and prosecuting crime and safeguarding the vulnerable" [@justice_dep].

 ---